The Marriages Between Zones Three, Four and Five: Plot summary

 Back in Zone Three, Al•Ith finds that her people have forgotten her, and her sister, Murti• has taken over as queen.
 Disturbed by the changes she sees in Al•Ith, Murti• exiles her to the frontier of Zone Two.
 Al•Ith, drawn by its allure, tries to enter Zone Two, but finds an unworldly and inhospitable place and is told by invisible people that it is not her time yet.
 At the frontier of Zone Five, Ben Ata reluctantly marries Vahshi, a tribal leader of a band of nomads who terrorise the inhabitants of her zone.
 But Ben Ata's marriage to Al•Ith has changed him, and he disbands most of his armies in Zone Four, sending the soldiers home to rebuild their towns and villages and uplift their communities.
 He also slowly wins over Vahshi's confidence and persuades her to stop plundering Zone Five.

 When Arusi is old enough to travel, Dabeeb and her band of women decide to take him to Zone Three to see Al•Ith.
 This cross-border excursion is not ordered by the Providers, and Ben Ata has grave misgivings about their decision.
 In Zone Three the women are shocked to find the deposed Al•Ith working in a stable near Zone Two.
 While Al•Ith is pleased to see her son, she too has misgivings about Dabeeb's action.
 The bumptious women's travels through Zone Three evoke feelings of xenophobia in the locals.

 After five years of silence, the Providers instruct Ben Ata to go and see Al•Ith in Zone Three.
 At the border, he is surprised to find a band of youths armed with crude makeshift weapons blocking his way.
 Clearly they want no more incursions from Zone Four.
 Ben Ata returns with a large army and enters Zone Three unchallenged.
 He is not well received, but finds Al•Ith with a small band of followers who have moved to the frontier of Zone Two to be close to her.
 Ben Ata and Al•Ith reunite; he tells her of the reforms he has introduced in Zone Four and his taming of the "wild one" from Zone Five.

 One day Al•Ith enters Zone Two and does not return.
-But the changes set in motion by the two marriages are now evident everywhere.
-The frontiers between Zones Three, Four and Five are open, and people and knowledge are flowing between them.
-Previously stagnant, the three Zones are now filled with enquiry, inspiration and renewal.
+But the changes set in motion by the two marriages become evident everywhere.
+The frontiers between Zones Three, Four, and Five are open, and people and knowledge are flowing between them.
+Previously stagnant, the three Zones are now filled with enquiry, inspiration, and renewal.